 As I am editing "Going the Distance: The Power of Endurance," I realize how the odds were stacked against me since I was 5 years old having contracted paralytic polio and enduring unthinkable acts of horror.
 At age 53 when I was diagnosed with a progressive neuromuscular disease, I was told odds were I'd spend the rest of my life in a wheelchair, needing a sleep apnea machine, possibly a feeding tube.
-The odds of me being able to reclaim my advantage and reclaim my life were not in my favor ... that is until I met Ryan J. Means DC and Jeffrey Spratt,MT which is why I like to say - Never tell me the odds.
+The odds of me being able to reclaim my life were not in my favor ... that is until I met Ryan J. Means DC, a healer chiropractor and now a dear friend!

 In some ways my life was like an adventure movie where I had brushes with death at every turn.
 I've faced evil and violence and would not wish the horrors I experienced on another living soul.
 Yet now that I am blessed with the grace of healing, I can look back on it all as one wild adventure in which good triumphed over evil and my light, my love, my joy prevail.
 We can now polish and restore the treasures of my body, my mind and my Soul and make everything factory new restoring everything to my original settings before polio and before trauma.